MPIfR-BDG/edd_ansible/README.md

 ### Inventories
-All hosts + global variables for the site are collected in the inventory directory, e.g. effelsberg.
-You can ping them via the command:
+All hosts + global variables for the individual sites are collected in the corresponding inventory directory, e.g. effelsberg.
+You can e.g. ping all hosts via the command:
  `$ ansible -i effelsberg -m ping all`
 .